samHopkins1991/SEPM_a2/ReadMe.md

 	- Users can view their submitted tickets
 	- Technicians can view their assigned tickets
 - Each ticket is assigned by the business rules that were dictated by the client
-	- Low and Medium severity go to level 1 technicians
+	- Low and Medium severity go to Level 1 technicians
-	- High severity go to level 2 technicians
+	- High severity go to Level 2 technicians
 	- Tickets will be assigned to the technician that has the least amount of tickets
 	- If 2 technicians have equal lowest tickets, assignment will be random